NitaiNijholt/FinancialNetwork/README.md

 # Default Propagation on Financial Networks

-Repo for the University of Amsterdam Complex System Simulation Project 2024
+Repo for the University of Amsterdam Complex System Simulation Project 2024, simulating default propagation on financial networks using and extending Drupsteens 2019 model [2].

 Team 11: